 – Alter Your Aesthetics

 You may not be able to make ornaments that look like what you’d buy from a store.
 However, you can create unique and beautiful items that no one else can duplicate.
-Homemade decorations are works of art and are infinitely more interesting than store-bought stuff.
+Homemade decorations are works of art and are infinitely more interesting than the store-bought stuff.

 4. Bake Like Old Times